 Fran n Ceils (Fran & ‘seals’) is how we say it.
 From what we’ve been told, the original owners in the 1950’s were brothers-in-law, who named the ice cream store after their wives: sisters whose names were Frances and Celia… Fran and Ceil.

-Our family has kept the tradition alive for almost 40 years, serving the same frozen custard, and even using the original HOMEMADE SHERBET recipe that was passed on to us.
+Our family has kept the tradition alive for over 40 years, serving the same frozen custard, and even using the original HOMEMADE SHERBET recipe that was passed on to us.

 Whatever you call us, we’re sure you’ll enjoy our treats!